7 Things You Should Know Before You Sign Up.

 1.1.1 You want to do everything online

-First it is important to point out, as amounts increase, particularly above £4000 GBP/€4500 EU/ $9500 AUD you will likely want and often need a telephone call to assist with making transfers go smoothly (this usually is usually because of limits your bank enforces) – TorFX excels at ensuring these transfers go smoothly.
+First it is important to point out, as amounts increase, particularly above £4000 GBP/€4500 EU/ $9500 AUD you will likely want and often need a telephone call to assist with making your transfers go smoothly (this usually is usually because of limits your bank enforces) – TorFX excels at this.

-However below £4000 GBP/€4500 EU/ $9500 AUD and most transactions can be done online without any assistance.
+However below £4000 GBP/€4500 EU/ $9500 AUD, most transactions can be done online without any assistance.
 Online transactions can be done relatively easily and sometimes more inexpensively through alternate services (although TorFX is no slouch).